Find the Right Saddle for Your Yamaha® Acoustic Guitar

 Yamaha steel string acoustic guitars typically have a 400 mm (15.75”) fretboard radius.
 Please note that if you are not the original owner, another neck may have been installed at some point.
 You may want to check the fretboard radius with a gauge.

 Saddle length will vary significantly, though, depending on year and model.
-We’ve seen Yamaha steel string saddles anywhere from 72 to 84 mm long, although they typically run around 75 to 77 mm.
+We’ve seen Yamaha steel string saddles anywhere from 72 to 84 mm long, although they often run around 75 to 77 mm.
 We advise that you also measure your saddle slot as many older Yamahas have saddles that are shorter than the slot.

 Thickness will also vary significantly, and can be as thin as 2.5 mm or as thick as 3.5 mm.
 Yamaha saddles are typically in the 2.9 to 3.1 mm thickness range, though.